assamite/Slipper/README.md

 If you are using [virtualenvwrapper](http://www.doughellmann.com/projects/virtualenvwrapper/) it is recommended to add above mentioned line to ``venv/bin/postactivate``, otherwise you have to set the variable every time you activate ``venv``.

+Get [SQLite3](http://www.sqlite.org/) or some other database and set it up.
+If you use other type of database, check Django's documentation about it.
+Settings up the sqlite3 database is easy.

+	$ cd freudifier
+        $ sqlite3 freudifier.db
+        >.quit

+**Remember** to add the sqlite database file to ``.gitignore`` if you are using other file place/name than ``freudifier/freudifier.db``.
+The basic configurations in ``settings.py`` point to that file.

+Now you have to create needed database tables and populate tables with initial data.

+	$ python manage.py syncdb
+	$ python manage.py loaddata freudifier_noun.json
+	$ python manage.py loaddata freudifier_adverb.json
+	$ python manage.py loaddata freudifier_adjective.json
+	$ python manage.py loaddata freudifier_verb.json

-Now you should have all the requirements installed and nltk should be able to found needed data.
+Now you should have all the requirements installed, nltk should be able to find needed data and database should be ready and filled with initial data.
 After this you just have to run the Django's development server to be able to access site on your local browser.